hortonworks/cloudbreak/README.md

 ### Initialize
 First lets initialize your directory by creating a `Profile`

 ```
 cbd init
 ```

 ### Pull Docker images

-All cloudbreak componont, and its supporting db is running in a container.
+All Cloudbreak components and the backend database is running inside containers.
-To download all needed Docker image, with correct tag, run the command:
+To download all the needed Docker images, with the correct tag, run the command:

 ```
 cbd pull
 ```

-It will take some minutes, depending on your network conditions, so you can grab a cup of coffee.
+It will take some time, depending on your network connection, so you can grab a cup of coffee.

-### Deploy cloudbreak
+### Deploy Cloudbreak

 To start all the containers run:

 ```
 cbd start
 ```
-If one of the containers are already running, it won’t be started again.
+If one of the container is already running, it won’t be started again.

 ### Whatch the logs